Skip to content

 What the event stream does not carry

-• No ETA. download:completed exposes durationMs for the file's elapsed wall-clock time, and forge:processor-completed does the same for processors — both real elapsed durations, not predictions.
+• No ETA. download:completed exposes durationMs (real elapsed wall-clock time) and forge:processor-completed does the same for processors.
 ETA prediction is intentionally absent from the core; build it in the renderer if you need it.

 • No total-size guess when unknown.
 When neither the manifest nor the HTTP response declares a content length, download:started.expectedSize and download:progress.totalBytes are 0.
 Renderers should treat zero as "unknown" and fall back to byte count + speed.